papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 The Brightness Constancy Assumption \(BCA\)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accurate motion estimation in video relies on fundamental simplifying assumptions.
+Accurate motion estimation in video relies on fundamental assumptions.

 #.
-The intensity \(brightness and color\) of an object's projection in two consecutive images remains *approximately constant*.
+The intensity \(brightness and color\) of an object's movement in two consecutive images remains *approximately constant*.
 #.
 The movement of objects between two images is *small*.

-These assumptions collectively form the basis of the **Brightness Constancy Assumption \(BCA\)**.
+These assumptions form the basis of the **Brightness Constancy Assumption \(BCA\)**.

 .. math::